SP500 will be difficult to rebound… Selecting and investing in technology stocks Youngyeon Kang’s New York Now

 ▶ The stock market is experiencing tremendous volatility.
 It looks like this volatility will continue for a while.
 How should investors respond to these market conditions?
 Also, are there areas in the market that you are paying special attention to, positive or negative?

 “Interestingly, I don’t think the volatility of the current securities market is as great as I thought.
-The current VIX (fear index) is about 29.
+The current VIX (fear index) is regarding 29.
 Compared to the pandemic situation in March 2020, the VIX index at that time was in the 70-80 range.
 The stock market is not very volatile, but interest rate volatility has been high and is in a downward trend.
 I expect the trend to slowly change over time in the future.
 I think the market has been somewhat ahead of its time.
 As you know, a stock price is a cash flow for future earnings.
 It’s only natural that stock prices are falling as the sector’s performance is declining.
 We give the same advice to our clients, but in the future, we should invest in quality companies.
 These companies have gone through the same sell-off.
 Actual returns are a little less than growth stocks.
 It may be crazy, but I’ve experienced a sell-off like any other stock, and it hasn’t changed my mind at the beginning of the year looking forward to 2022.
 Investors should focus on companies with high performance potential and high profitability.
 A company that can pass the burden on to consumers is good.
 The less reliance on the capital market, the better.
 We will have to look for companies with these characteristics.”

 ▶Global X also operates themed ETFs.
 What themes are you interested in?

-“The war in Ukraine reminded me again.
+“The war in Ukraine reminded me once more.
 Europe’s dependence on Russia for energy was very high.
 During that time, Europe had been supplied with 40% of its energy from Russia.
 It is absolutely impossible to sustain this in the long term.
-It became an opportunity for the nation to think about the importance of energy independence.
+It became an opportunity for the nation to think regarding the importance of energy independence.
 In order to achieve energy independence, we have no choice but to rely on clean energy.
 Not only clean energy technologies such as solar and wind power but also electric vehicles will receive attention.
 Lithium, one of the raw materials for batteries Lithium used in batteries for electric vehicles is currently in huge demand.
 The price of lithium has nearly quadrupled in the past few years.
 So I think it is good to invest in raw materials such as lithium.
 Electric vehicles are spreading rapidly and this trend will continue to happen in the future, as various automakers around the world are also transitioning from internal combustion locomotives to producing electric vehicles.”

 “That’s right.”